El-Helbawy-M/Strategy-Pattern-Test/README.md

 This project is just a test for the Strategy Pattern with java code

 # Example
-I used birds as an exmpale in this project the Birds hierarchy is separated from the functions or it's behavior {Flying,etc...}
+I used birds as an exmpale in this project, the Birds hierarchy is separated from the functions or it's behavior {Flying,etc...}